Automation in the Cannabis Industry

 Even 5-10 years ago, it was common for integrators to joke that they didn’t do work for cannabis companies because it was hard to deposit a duffle bag full of cash at the bank.
 While there were unscrupulous companies operating under the radar, cannabis is now an industry focused on doing the right thing, turning out amazing products, and building long term relationships with happy customers.
 Yes, there will still be some folks who do things under the table, however they aren’t going to be seeking the right tools to make the best product in a positive environment.

-As with any manufacturing enterprise, these tools in order of adoption are usually automated equipment, Process Historians, OEE and Downtime Tracking, then more involved Manufacturing Execution System (MES) implementations to tie the plant floor into the entire business—from customer orders to shipping and receiving, giving you a true “top floor to shop floor” technology platform.
+As with any manufacturing enterprise, these tools in order of adoption are usually automated equipment, Process Historians, OEE and Downtime Tracking, then more involved Manufacturing Execution System (MES) implementations to tie the plant floor into the entire business, from customer orders to shipping and receiving, giving you a true “top floor to shop floor” technology platform.
+This is perfectly applicable to the cannabis industry with the stringent integration requirements for seed to sale tracking systems.

 We believe there is a huge opportunity to help build the capability, mindset, and throughput of the cannabis industry by leveraging what we already do, learning how to apply that to each facility’s operational strategy, and developing the next industry standard solutions to grow cannabis as a cornerstone of American Manufacturing.